jacobtomlinson/website/content/posts/2024/2024-02-15-running-dask-on-databricks/index.md

 ## Dask Databricks

-To make deploying Dask on Databricks easier there is now the [dask-databricks](https://github.com/dask-contrib/dask-databricks) package which can beinstalled via pip or conda.
+To make deploying a distributed Dask cluster on Databricks easier there is now the [dask-databricks](https://github.com/dask-contrib/dask-databricks) package which can be installed via pip or conda.

 ```bash
 pip install dask-databricks